Associate Software Engineer

 The deep focus of system mindset allows us to be curators and tend the MDS “community garden”.
 Contributions are an essential part of a successful design system.
 We welcome your contributions and anyone who has time and willingness to contribute will be greatly appreciated by the MDS team and the community.
 Check out our list of previous contributors!

 The MDS team hosts critique sessions twice a week where team members, including the product manager, designers, and engineers, bring questions to the table and solicit feedback from others.
 Sometimes we have back-and-forth conversations, and the sessions run over time, but I enjoyed being empowered to ask questions instead of just implementing what’s given to me by product or design partners.
 Indeed, it benefits the entire team to be an active owner and to understand the requirements from different perspectives.

-The team adopts a 5-step process for designing, building, and documenting visual language, components, and other patterns.
-These 5 steps are not independent, but overlap one another as designers and engineers collaborate throughout the process to ensure the usability and accessibility of our components.
+The team follows a standard process for designing, building, and documenting visual language, components, and other patterns.
+These steps are not independent, but overlap one another as designers and engineers collaborate throughout the process to ensure the usability and accessibility of our components.
 I would encourage you to feel comfortable speaking to your design or engineering partners at each checkpoint, as well as product stakeholders when you have questions.

 The technologies in the front-end space have evolved quickly over the past few years.
 It may not be a rare case to have doubts and questions when you use a certain technology or even a version of that technology.
 Be sure to bookmark the MDS documentation site where you could find detailed documentation about component usage, design guidelines, upgrade guides, etc. When I was working with summer interns who tried to adopt MDS a few months ago, I referred them to the Getting Started page and I was glad when I heard they figured it out by following the instructions on that page, even without prior exposure to MDS.